mariomac/gomem/slides/slides.md

 ![Trace with pointers](./figs/trace-vals.png)

 * Heap is filled every ~60ms
-* Garbage Collection is triggered every ~20 ms
+* Garbage Collection usually takes ~240 ns

 # Digging more into the results